IHE/HIE-Whitepaper/README.md

 The [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) profile can be used for Cross-Community if the communities are willing to have a centralized patient cross-reference

-The [Patient Identifier Cross-reference for Mobile (PIXm)](http://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) is functionally the same as PIX but leverages the [FHIR](http://fhir.hl7.org) standard.
+The [Patient Identifier Cross-reference for Mobile (PIXm)](http://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) provides the same query capability as PIX but leverages the [FHIR](http://fhir.hl7.org) standard.
+[PIXm](http://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) can be used as an API to a Patient Identity Management system like [PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) defines.
+[PIXm](http://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) does not include a feed transaction, see the [Patient Master Identity Registry (PMIR)](#54-patient-master-identity-registry-pmir) discussion below.

 ## 5.2 Patient Demographics Query (PDQ)